-^{7.} Internet Gambling Prohibition Act of 1997, S. 474, 105th Cong.
-(1997).

-claims to the contrary,8 the existence of the UIGEA is in actuality beneficial.
+Legislature is attempting to quash this predicament the paramount approach by which to handle the situation?
+This Note argues that the Act (as well as its predecessor bill, the Internet Gambling Prohibition Act of 1997 ("IGPA")7) is merely a protectionist statute concerned primarily with the economic well-being of the nation.
+It will be shown that despite claims to the contrary,8 the existence of the UIGEA is in actuality beneficial.
 The fact that it is cloaked in an aura of morality rhetoric is merely a guise to bypass international sanctioning in lieu of the World Trade Organization ("WTO").9